RazorPhaser/angular-tutorial/src/chapters/chapter06-reactive-forms.md

     };
     ```

 1. Next we need to create a variable to hold the validation messages for each of the form fields.
 The name of the validation message must match the name of the validation.
+Within the TodoComponent class create a local variable called validationMessages.

     ```TypeScript
     validationMessages = {